NZMSA/2021-Phase-2/2. Backend/Docs/5-setup-hot-chocolate.md

 7. Configuring EF Migrations

         1. In Visual Studio, select the Tools -> NuGet Package Manager -> Package Manager Console
         2. Run the following commands in the Package Manager Console

             ```bash
             Add-Migration Initial
             Update-Database
             ```

+            For macOS users open terminal and navigate to your project directory and run (also works for Windows using cmd)
+            ```bash
+            dotnet ef migrations add Initial
+            dotnet ef database update
+            ```

+            > This may fail due to your serverless SQL server is not running.
+Serverless SQL servers are slower on Cold boot you might want to retry after a few seconds.

 8. Create a new folder `GraphQL` and a subfolder `Students`